eudoxia0/eudoxia0.github.io/article/_posts/2024-05-18-the-design-space-of-wikis.md

   - dually, you can turn files from the filesystem into database pages
     - you can have a CSV file with your reading list
     - and a makefile to compile that into like one page per entry

-- bring your own tools
-  - can edit in emacs or vim or zed or vscode or whatever editor you want
+- **Bring Your Own Tools:** you can edit in Emacs or Vim or Zed or VSCode or whatever it is you want.
+So if e.g. you've configured Emacs to have the best Markdown editing experience in the world, you don't have to give that up for a web editor.

-- durable
-  - plain text files are gonna last longer than some proprietary format
-  - can be read from and written to with standard tools
+- **Durable:** plain text files will last longer than any proprietary database.
+They can be read from, written to, and searched with standard tools.

 **Cons:**